-If you aren’t going to eat your brioche ripped apart, spread with raspberry conserve whilst sipping a short, dark espresso to start your day (or served after dinner with a large scoop of ice cream in it like an ice cream burger, a la Nigella Lawson) then you need to try it with as burger.
+If you aren’t going to eat your brioche ripped apart, spread with raspberry conserve whilst sipping a short, dark espresso to start your day (or served after dinner with a large scoop of ice cream in it like an ice cream burger, a la Nigella Lawson) then you need to try it as a burger bun.
 Oh, I’m horrifying myself with the sheer indulgence of doing so, in fact, someone needs to stage an intervention rapido.
 I need someone to come round, rip the burgers and brioche from my hand and push me on to a treadmill!
-But before I go all rabbit food and skinny bakes, let me tell you about the delicious indulgence that is this burger…
+But before I go all rabbit food and skinny bakes, let me tell you about the delicious indulgence that is this, The Ultimate Burger…

 I’ve been trying to remember when I made my first burger and it’s hard to recall doing so before Hungry Hubby came into my life.
 Not to say I wasn’t a fan but it wasn’t until I met him that I really made an effort to make one at home.
 Like all fast food, it may be fast to cook but there is a reasonable amount of prep involved and so if I’m going to make us burgers for tea, it will usually be a Saturday night treat.
 Having made more than a few in my time since then, and tried all sorts of methods and flavour variations, Hungry Hubby and I have settled on this as our go to method; so today’s post is far more of a suggestion than a recipe.
 We learned a long time ago that the very best homemade burger was made with very little more than minced meat and seasoning in the patty and that it should be cooked, covered in a hot pan where the steam produced keeps it succulent and juicy.
 Don’t move it once you place it down, flip once and and after said flip, place cheese on top to melt as the second side cooks.
 That’s all folks!